jyp/boon/README.md

 Boon is a complete package for modal editing, which is not Evil.

 Strong points:

 - Ergonomic: common commands are easy to type.
-(See below)
-- Lightweight: ~300 loc for its core.
+- Emacs-friendly: Emacs conventions are respected as much as compatible with design goals.
+This means that Boon integrates well with existing Emacs infrastructure, and leverages it.
+Existing user configuration can often be re-used.
-- Good Emacs integration: integrates well with existing Emacs infrastructure and leverages it.
+- Modular: No need to buy into the whole system: mix-and-match the parts you want.

 Ergonomic Design
 ----------------